emberjs/guides/source/routing/defining-your-routes.md

 ## The application route

 The `application` is entered when your app first boots up.
-Just like any other route, it will load an `application` template by default.
+Like other routes, it will load a template with the same name (`application` in this case) by default.
 You should put your header, footer, and any other decorative content here.
 All other routes will render their templates into the `application.hbs` templates's `{{outlet}}`.